rvounik/frontend2/README.md

 Rebuild our current Frontend as a standalone SPA Javascript application with the following specs:

 # Features

-- React 16 or, even better, Preact (and preact-compat)
-- Redux
-- Routing (native, not symfony)
+Deployment
-- Webpack
+- Webpack for task automation / bundling of files
 - NPM Scripts instead of Gulp / Grunt
-- (very) fast building of assets
-- Yarn instead of NPM
+- Yarn instead of NPM (improved caching of dependencies)
+- JS and CSS code is bundled, uglified, minified and comments stripped
+- Sourcemaps for JS and CSS

+HTML and CSS
+- Behaves like a Progressive Web Application (manifest.json)
+- Fully HTML5, CSS3 compliant
+- Able to work offline (service-worker)
+- CSS modules (CSS locally scoped and imported by the JS component)
+- support for CSS, SCSS, SASS (import without extension)
 - PostCSS with NextCSS and Autoprefixer (and SASS support)
-- Code splitting for Javascript and CSS
-- es2017
-- transpiles to es5 + polyfill (uglified / minified)
 - CSS Grid (replacing Bootstrap and Flexbox)
-- Sourcemaps for JS and CSS
 - Aria support

+Javascript
+- Preact (with preact-compat) replaces React
+- Redux (with thunk?) for state management
+- Native Preact Routing (not Symfony)
+- support for ES2017 that transpiles to es5 (with polyfill)
+- Fully component based (master-slave pattern)

+Performance
 - Very fast delivery using Gzipped assets and lazy loading
+- Much faster building of assets (and no more syncing issues?)

+Integration
-- Communicates (with Fetch, instead of Ajax) with Sexy Field endpoints
+- Communicates (using Fetch, instead of Ajax) with *Sexy Field* endpoints
-- Replaces current frontend (and, if possible, styleguide)
+- Replaces current frontend (and, if possible, *Styleguide*)
-- Has a way to implement access rights (using roles) and translations
+- Has a way to implement access rights (roles) and translations

 # Quick start